-- 1. With the transmission in neutral, release the parking brake, but continue squeezing the rear brake lever. - 2.
-With the throttle closed, raise the shift lever one full stroke to shift into 1st (first) gear. - 3.
-Release the rear brake lever and increase engine speed by gradually opening the throttle. - 4.
+- 2. With the throttle closed, raise the shift lever one full stroke to shift into 1st (first) gear. - 3.
+Release the rear brake lever/parking brake lever and increase engine speed by gradually opening the throttle. - 4.
 When speed increases, release the throttle and shift to 2nd gear by raising the shift lever one full stroke. - 5.
 Repeat this sequence to progressively upshift to 3rd, 4th and 5th (top) gear. - 6.
 To downshift, reverse this sequence.
 Remember to close the throttle each time you shift to the next lower gear.